Kiranendra/msd/index.md

 For feedback/suggestions/others mail me at `k.develop.k@gmail.com` with appropriate subject.

-If you like this project please give a star in GitHub and share this to reach as far as possible.
+If you like this project please give a star in GitHub and share this to reach as many users as possible.

 **Thank You for visiting**